 When you form a business, you are essentially creating a new entity apart from your own personal finances.
 It does not always mean you are not 100% liable for how the business operates, (you can still get sued!) but it does often come with some protections on your own finances or assets which again is different depending where you live.

 There are a few different types of business you can form.
 In the US the LLC is popular for its flexibility, ease of set up, and cost.
 The same goes for Corporations in Canada.
 In most cases these can be set up properly for less than $1000 if you use a lawyer.
-We recommend a lawyer since they can advise on all the requirements, and can give you all the required documentation.
+We recommend a lawyer since they can advise on all the requirements, tax information for affiliate marketing, and can give you all the required documentation.
 If you try and do it yourself you risk the possibility of missing some important documents required for setting it up properly.

 Another strong piece of advice is to hire an accountant even if it is just for the initial set up so that they can advise you on all the benefits and requirements for having a LLC or Inc. or whatever other business model you choose.
 The total costs for lawyer and accountant could be $1500.
 Really it is a cost worth considering since you will then know that everything is done right and legal.